Flash Photography ~ History & ILFORD Flashguns

 The batteries used in these flashguns; B122 of 22.5volt and B154 of 15volt.

-The B122 is still available as an Eveready 412 from Radio Shack.
+The B122 is still available as an Energizer 412 from The Small Battery Company or from Vintage Cameras Ltd.

-The B154 is still available as an alkaline equivalent, type A220 manufactured by Rayovac, GP and others.
+The B154 is still available as an alkaline equivalent, type A220.

 When Ilford introduced the Sportina Rapid camera range in 1965 they introduced a complimentary styled flashgun especially for this camera.